 With rising temperatures across the Northern Hemisphere comes an increased risk of wildfires.

-Although it is difficult to show that climate change directly causes these flames to spread across our forests, extreme weather and droughts undeniably make them longer and more intense.
+Although it is difficult to give proof that climate change directly causes these flames to spread across our forests, extreme weather and droughts undeniably make them longer and more intense.
+As this week's IPCC report showed, it is now 'unequivocal' that human activity has caused global warming.

 “Humans already put enormous pressure on the world's forests, and wildfires are an additional threat,” says Frans Timmermans, executive vice-president for the European Green Deal.